NDevTK/infra/doc/users/services/commit_queue/index.md

 https://codereview.chromium.org/search?closed=3&commit=2&limit=100&order=modified.
 If there are issues older than ~4 hours, they could probably be stuck.
 Note that the Commit Queue could be stuck only for some issues but not all of them.
-In case of doubt, please contact [chrome-troopers][chrome-troopers].
+In case of doubt, please contact [chrome-troopers].

 ### The CQ seems hung